25 Travel Trailer Must-Haves to Get on the Road Now

 21. Weight Distribution Hitch

-A weight distribution hitch is the best option for towing a travel trailer safely and efficiently.
-These hitches distribute the weight of the trailer evenly across the towing vehicle’s axles.
+These hitches evenly distribute the trailer’s weight across the towing vehicle’s axles.
 This reduces the strain on the rear axle and improves stability on the road.

 Weight distribution hitch with sway bars hooked up to travel trailer.